 Nutrition:

-Health & Nutrition Benefits of Banana–Date Brownies
+Health & Nutrition Benefits of Banana and Date Brownies

 - No refined sugar - Sweetened only with ripe bananas and dates, keeping sweetness at about 60-70% of a classic brownie.